Child's Play (comics)

-Summary
+Plot

 The Upstarts continue their series of games to prove their power and worth to one another.
-This time, they devise "the Younghunt", a mission to capture all of the surviving members of the New Mutants (some of whom are now members of X-Force) and the Hellions.
+This time, they devise the Younghunt, a mission to capture all of the surviving members of the New Mutants (some of whom are now members of X-Force) and the Hellions.
 This competition also brings the Upstarts into conflict with the New Warriors, as Firestar is a former Hellion.
 The Upstarts acquire most of their targets, who are pitted against X-Force and the New Warriors during the crossover's climax.
-However, Paige Guthrie, who secretly followed X-Force on the rescue mission, is able to convince the Gamesmaster to play another game—instead of killing mutants, the Upstarts should compete with the mutant leaders of the world to find and train young mutants like herself.
+Paige Guthrie, who secretly followed X-Force on the rescue mission, convinces the Gamesmaster to play another game—instead of killing mutants, the Upstarts should compete with the mutant leaders of the world to find and train young mutants like herself.
 The Gamesmaster is intrigued by the proposition and cancels the competition.

-This crossover marks a watershed moment for several characters.
-Danielle Moonstar, still affiliated with the Mutant Liberation Front, unmasks herself to her former teammates during this event, and reveals that she is, in fact, Moonstar and not an imposter.
-She maintains her cover and does not reveal she is working for S.H.I.E.L.D. to her teammates at this juncture, but this marks the first hint that she does not buy into the MLF's agenda.

-The retcon of the origin of Nova Roma is very much a part of the storyline.
-Accordingly, during this story, Magma divorces herself from the Amara Aquilla persona and decides to uncover her origins as Alison Crestmere.
-In the process, she demands Empath keep his distance.
+Danielle Moonstar, still affiliated with the Mutant Liberation Front, unmasks herself to her former teammates and reveals that she was not an imposter.
+Moonstar maintains her cover and does not reveal she is working for S.H.I.E.L.D. to her teammates at this juncture, but this marks the first hint that she does not buy into the MLF's agenda.
+Meanwhile, Magma divorces herself from the Amara Aquilla persona and decides to uncover her origins as Alison Crestmere.